cross-seed/cross-seed.org/docs/reference/api.md

-This endpoint invokes a search, on all configured trackers, for a specific torrent infoHash or torrent data. `cross-seed` will either look up the torrent in your [`torrentDir`](../basics/options#torrentdir) or parse the filename directly.
+This endpoint invokes a search, on all configured trackers, for a specific torrent infoHash or torrent data. `cross-seed` will either look up the torrent in your client or parse the filename directly.
 It will respond with `204 No Content` once it has received your request successfully.

 :::tip